Ada-Developers-Academy/ada-precourse-v2/intro-to-python/dictionaries.md

 * When a user guesses a letter that's in the secret word, we can change the value to `True`.
 * Then, if we want to know if a user has guessed a particular letter, we can just check the value for that letter in the dictionary and get a `True` or `False` answer that will tell us if our user has guessed that letter or not.

-The first thing we need to do is convert the secret word `snowman_word` into a dictionary.
-Write a helper function `build_word_dict` that takes a string and returns a dictionary, where each unique letter from the word is a key and all of the values are `False`.
+The first thing we need to do is store the letters from the secret word `snowman_word` in a dictionary, marking them all as "not guessed".
+Let's write a helper function `build_word_dict` that takes a string and returns a dictionary, where each unique letter from the word is a key and all of the values are `False`.

 <br>